LuciaHrovatin/CENSUS_webapp/README.md

 1. clicking on the lochalhost link returned at the end of the data pipeline

-2. connecting to the stable C.E.N.S.U.S. web application, hosted on a server: [http://elisapaolazzi.pythonanywhere.com/]( http://elisapaolazzi.pythonanywhere.com/)
+2. connecting to the stable CENSUS web application, hosted on a server: [http://elisapaolazzi.pythonanywhere.com/]( http://elisapaolazzi.pythonanywhere.com/)

 The web application, reported below, predicts the income bracket of the user, following the [IRPEF](https://www.informazionefiscale.it/Irpef-2021-aliquote-scaglioni-calcolo-novita) categories and further sub-groups.
 Accessing to the web application, you will see this page: